 Did you know that three out of four companies have an employee recognition program?

-At face value, that would make it sound like the business world is making great progress, yet a recent study found that just 58 percent of employees even knew their companies had one.
+At face value, that would make it sound like the business world is making great progress, yet a recent Bersin & Associates study found that just 58 percent of employees even knew their companies had a recognition program.

 What good is investing in an employee recognition program when employees don't even know it exists?

 The same study also mentioned that:

 - Almost two-thirds of respondents felt that HR did not effectively enable recognition

 - Senior leaders are out of touch with how often employees are recognized